big-c-note/my_ml_from_scratch/research/k-armed-bandit.md

 dynamics.

 I should also note that when you are exploring, you should choose randomly to break ties with an argmax.

+## Optimistic Initial Values

+Essentially, starting with optimistic initial values means that instead of starting with $Q(a)$ as 0, you start with higher values.
+This basically means that the system will be encouraged to explore.
+So far all methods discussed are dependent on initial action-value methods.
+This also is, but it is well suited in partcular for non-stationary problems, as over time exploration will occur less.

+For example, with the epsilon greedy methods and using a step size of $\frac{1}{n} as you would with a stationary problem with the sample average method, you would be biased until all actions are chosen once.
+Meaning, the highest action-value would have been randomly selected had all action-values been estimated at zero.
+This aslso doesn't take into account uncertainty, which we will talk about shortly.

+With a constant stepsize (for non-stationary problems) actually there will always be a bias, although it deceases overtime.
+That is because there is no convergence to an average, the most recent values are always more strongly weighted.
+So, itital values essentially become parameters you can tweak.

+But, they do encourage exploration.

+## Upper Confidence Bound

+This is to capture uncertainty as well.
+The idea is if an action has not been slected often, there is much uncertainty to whether or not that value actually is the highest value, so this will pick based on the upper bound.
+The bounds decrease as $a_n$ goes up, meaning that the estimate $Q(a)$ is more certain.

+$$A_t = argmax(Q_t (a) + c\sqrt{\frac{ln(t)}{N_t (a)}})$

+Without modification, it is difficult to do this past bandit problems.
+This is also not great with state spaces.

+This does seem more built for stationary problems, it is possible that the system will become more certain for non-stationary problems, and then the dynamics change.

+I can imagine a system where by you monitor new values agaist old values to assign a probability that we are following a new distribution.
+In that case, maybe it makes sense to only keep a certain amount in the Q estimate.
+I guess though that is solved by constantly weighting the newest value more favorably.